mars-project/mars/docs/source/dataframe/reference/index.rst

 API reference
 =============

-This page gives an overview of all public mars DataFrame objects, functions and methods.
+This page gives an overview of all public Mars DataFrame objects, functions and methods.
 All classes and functions exposed in ``mars.dataframe.*`` namespace are public.

 .. toctree::